vnetman/ansible-catalyst/README.md

 ## The `csrange` lookup filter

 The Jinja2 templates make use of the `csrange` Ansible filter written by me, and available on [github here](https://github.com/vnetman/ansible-csrange-lookup).
 I am working towards making it available on Ansible Galaxy, but I am not there yet.
+In the meanwhile, you can create a subdirectory named `lookup_plugins` under the directory where your main playbook is located, and copy the `csrange.py` from the github repository into that subdirectory.

 ## Files in this repository